biglocalnews/warn-scraper/docs/releasing.md

 ## 2. Click 'Draft a new release'

 Note the number of the latest release.
 Click the "Draft a new release" button in the upper-right corner.
+If you don't see this button, you do not have permission to make a release.
+Only the maintainers of the repository are able to release new code.

 ![Draft button](_static/releasing-draft-button.png)